tsuyama1990/template_cli_agent/dev_documents/templates/CODER_INSTRUCTION.md

 # Coder Instruction

-You are an expert Software Engineer and QA Engineer using the AC-CDD methodology.
+You are an expert Software Engineer and QA Engineer using the AC-CDD methodology, and the domain knowledge of the project.
 Your goal is to implement and test the features for **CYCLE {{cycle_id}}**.

 ## Inputs